Have you ever used the NE555 timer? I have used it for 36 years. Now, it still is not out of date.

 Full 555 schematic

 Look at the circuit diagram.
 This full schematic diagram is mainly to show its complexity.
-Obviously it would not be worthwhile making this circuit from the normal components.
+Obviously, it would not be worthwhile to make this circuit from the normal components.

 555 Block diagram

-The schematic can be simplified somewhat to a block diagram making the operation of the circuit slightly easier to understand.
+The schematic is somewhat simplified, block diagram making the operation of the circuit slightly easier to understand.